-(b) The designated agency shall conduct or arrange for reassessment of a person on the waiting list upon being notified of a significant change in the person's life situation.

-(c) In addition, the agency shall review the needs of all people on the waiting list at least annually and when there are changes in the System of Care Plan funding priorities.
+- (b) The designated agency shall conduct or arrange for reassessment of a person on the waiting list upon being notified of a significant change in the person's life situation. - (e) In addition, the agency shall review the needs of all people on the waiting list at least annually and when there are changes in the System of Care Plan funding priorities.

 Part 5.
-Self/Ffamily-Mmanaged Sservices
+Self/Ffamily-Mmanaged Services

-Many individualspeople receiving services, or a family member of an individual receiving services, can manage their services instead of having the services managed by an agency do it..
-IndividualsPeople mayean manage their services either independentlyalone or with the help of their families...
+Many individual speople receiving services, or a family member of an individual receiving services, can manage their services instead of having the services managed by an agency do it.
+Individuals People mayean manage their services either independently alone or with the help of their families.
 An individual person or a family member mayean manage up to 8 hours a day of paid home supports.